We went camping last weekend, to the family property up north. After spending nearly 100 days in quarantine with the boys, it was needed; for us all.

 Oh!
 One more quick [and exciting] thing before I go...

-The #WEGOHealthAwards are celebrating the patient leaders making a positive impact in the lives of patients and caregivers, and I’m honored to say have been nominated for this year’s program!
+The #WEGOHealthAwards are celebrating the patient leaders making a positive impact in the lives of patients and caregivers, and I’m honoured to say have been nominated for this year’s program!
 I’d be so grateful if you considered nominating me or adding your nomination reason to my WEGO Health profile!